computermaster0101/ssh-vpn/README.md

 Development and testing was done on Ubuntu 16.04 desktop with an Ubuntu 16.04 server.
 </pre>
 <pre>
-There must be a cert provided for connection however, it can be embeded directoy into the script (see the below information for more details).
+There must be a cert provided for connection however, it can be embeded directly into the script (see the below information for more details).
 When executed, this script will generate a server configuration script, send it to the remote server, executes the configuration on the remote server, creates the local routes and adapters, then establish